 Medical Psychotherapy Psychiatry Specialty Training

-Trainees interested in applying for the Medical Psychotherapy rotation are advised to contact the Training Programme Director, Dr Dean Rutland, emailing at dean.rutland@berkshire.nhs.uk
+Doctors interested in applying for Medical Psychotherapy higher specialty training in the Thames Valley, or those seeking further information, are welcome to contact the Training Programme Director, Dr Matthew Gee, at matthew.gee@oxfordhealth.nhs.uk.

 Training Sites Medical Psychotherapy: